marketing communications services

 1.1 The following definitions and rules of interpretation apply in this agreement:

-‘Agency’ means Archetype Agency Limited, a company incorporated in England and Wales with company number 03329933, whose registered office is at 6th Floor, 110 High Holborn, London, WC1V 6JS, United Kingdom.
+‘Agency’ means Archetype Agency Limited, a company incorporated in England and Wales with company number 03329933, whose registered office is at 75 Bermondsey Street, London, United Kingdom, SE1 3XF.

 ‘Agency Expenses’ has the meaning given in clause 7.1(a).

 ‘Agency Materials’ means those Materials specifically created by the Agency for the purposes of the Services by or on behalf of the Agency (including any Materials adapted, modified or derived from the Client Materials), incorporated into Deliverables during the Term.